mattcl/aoc-benchmarks/SPECIFICATION.md

 ## Pipeline build task

 The build task in the pipeline is intended to be used by a submission to run linters, tests, and local benchmarks.
+In the case of binary distributions, this can be used to build those binaries.

+> [!NOTE]
+> If you do plan to build binaries, Matt can help with propagating those through
+> the pipeline.

-A submission SHOULD contain a `ci` directory at the root of the repository, and that SHOULD contain at least a `build-task.yaml` that specifies the image the build step will use and what will be done during the build step.
+A submission that includes a build task SHOULD contain a `ci` directory at the root of the repository, and that SHOULD contain at least a `build-task.yaml` that specifies the image the build step will use and what will be done during the build step.
 This is a [concourse CI task file](https://concourse-ci.org/tasks.html) that will be run as a part of the overall pipeline.

 The following is the build task from the python template.